Build the "REMI"

 Controller Module Design & Construction

-The author's first prototype REMI controller module (pictured) was built around a PIC32-MX460 development board made by Olimex plus an I/O extension board implementing the handset interface, MIDI output driver and audio signal processing circuitry.
+The author's prototype REMI controller module (pictured) was built around a PIC32-MX460 development board made by Olimex plus an I/O extension board implementing the handset interface, MIDI output driver and audio signal processing circuitry.
 The MCU module also incorporates a "local user interface" (LUI) consisting of a low-cost monochrome LCD screen and 16-button keypad.
-The LUI provides facilities for instrument preset/patch configuration (built-in sounds), MIDI controller setup (channel and preset/program selection) and so on.
+The LUI provides facilities for instrument preset and patch configuration, MIDI controller setup (channel and program/voice selection) and so on.

 The firmware also includes a command-line user interface (CLI), accessible via the "RS-232" serial port provided on the MCU board.
 The CLI was originally intended mainly for firmware development, diagnostic and testing purposes, but the CLI provides equivalent functions for all operations performed by the local UI -- and more.